-Any great athlete, whether it be Tom Brady or Kobe Bryant have these moments of being locked into the moment.
-Mostly due to their upbringing of playing multiple sports and being stone cold in the moment.
+Whether it be Tom Brady or Kobe Bryant, any great athlete has these moments of being locked into the moment.
+Mostly due to their upbringing of playing multiple sports and being stone cold at the moment.

 1. the practice of training people to obey rules or a code of behavior, using punishment to correct disobedience.

-Discipline is a key component to any sports team.
+Discipline is a key component of any sports team.
 In football, it’s the backbone of every great team.
-Knowing what you’re suppose to do, when you’re suppose to do it, is the difference between winning and losing.
+Knowing what you’re supposed to do, when you’re supposed to do it, is the difference between winning and losing.

 The discipline we’re referring to in this article is the ability to execute your job, be on time, and work hard.
-All three life essential skills that are also needed in the real world.
+All three essential life skills are also needed in the real world.

-The mental discipline to correctly block a gap scheme, is the same discipline used to run a ball screen in basketball or to not swing at balls outside the strike zone.
-Training your mind in the moment of exhaustion, allows for execution in the fatigued moment.
+The mental discipline to correctly block a gap scheme is the same discipline used to run a ball screen in basketball or not swing at balls outside the strike zone.
+Training your mind in the moment of exhaustion allows for execution in the fatigued moment.

 Improving Range Of Motion

 Football players are known for having weak hips.
 Why?
-If you’re a skill player, there typically isn’t much frequent lateral movement.
-Unless you’re making a jump cut to avoid a defender, or breaking in/out of a route, engaging in any lateral muscle is almost non existent.
+If you’re a skilled player, there typically isn’t much frequent lateral movement.
+Unless you’re making a jump cut to avoid a defender or breaking in/out of a route, engaging in any lateral muscle is almost nonexistent.

 Hips are the driving force of speed.
 Track athletes understand this and use frequent band work to strengthen the hips.
 Basketball players are consistently moving side to side to cover defenders.
 Hockey players are consistently engaging their hips and glutes when skating.

 Naturally, players can improve these muscle groups by simply playing the sport.
 Mixing in weight training while playing these sports can help players maximize their potential.